dell/redfish-ansible-module/README.md

   - Add option to place server info in CSV format (for import into spreadsheet).
   - Add functionality to get [Server Configuration Profile](http://en.community.dell.com/techcenter/extras/m/white_papers/20269601) file.

+## Prerequisites

+  - PowerEdge 12G/13G servers only
+  - Minimum iDRAC 7/8 FW 2.40.40.40

 ## Limitations and Disclaimers

-  - This module is for testing and demonstration purposes only.
+  - This module is for demonstration purposes only.
   - Only a few GET requests are available.
 Support for POST, PATCH and DELETE requests coming soon.
   - For demonstration purposes, the playbook redirects stdout to text files in JSON format.
 Ideally, they should be stored in a database or be formatted for easy import into a spreadsheet or audit tool.